sentimony/sentimony-jekyll/_posts/releases/2007-12-20-sphingida-origin.md

 mastered_by: Prok @ VioletRaySoundlab
 ---

-Sphingida is a Ukrainian project founded in 2005 by Yulia Levchenko (Zea NeiRula) and Ihor Orlovskyi (Irukanji).
+Sentimony Records proudly presents «Origin» - debut album of <a href="/artist/sphingida/">Sphingida</a> - psychedelic music project from Kyiv, Ukraine, founded in 2004 by Ihor Orlovskyi (<a href="/artist/irukanji/">Irukanji</a>) and Julia Levchenko (Zea <a href="/artist/neirula/">NeiRula</a>).

-With an initial focus on experimenting with different musical instruments and technologies, the project started to take part in various psychedelic trance and ambient events.
-In 2007 their debut album Origin was released on Sentimony Records, demonstrating a wide range of musical directions with an emphasis on downtempo and easy listening.
+With an initial focus on experimenting with different musical instruments and technologies, from 2006 Sphingida started to take part in various psychedelic trance and ambient events.

+«Origin» demonstrating a wide range of musical directions with an emphasis on downtempo and easy listening.
 In each track you will hear a mind-blowing mixture of gentle melodies, rigid synthetic sounds, and dynamic rhythms.
 Wise merging of styles and creative approach to the music make the sound of Sphingida absolutely unique.

+Have a nice trip!

 ---
 Tracklist: